mbaumer/us_hep_funding/docs/_states/IL.md

 <a name="IL-18"></a>
 [Back to top](#top)
 ## IL-18 -- Rep. Darin LaHood (R)
+### Committees
+Darin LaHood is the #16 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016